bonham000/traffic-lights/README.md

-**This page simulates traffic light logic in a two-way intersection using JavaScript.**
+**This page simulates traffic light logic in a four-way intersection using JavaScript.**